 Source: The Bear & The Fox

 Recycling old boxes has never been more fun with this craft idea!
-Create a rocket ship with some supplies that are very easy to find around the house and some boxes that are piling up from all those online orders.
+Create a rocket ship with some supplies that are very easy to find around the house and some packages that are piling up from all those online orders.
 Plus, you can customize it any way you want!

 Recycled Cardboard Food Trucks